 Blind spot #3 – Gasoline quality

 What kind of gas do you run in your outboard, the same as you put in your car, regular grade?
 Your dad probably ran regular grade gas in his outboard with no problems.
 Back in the day, the octane rating of regular gasoline was higher than it is today with the addition of ethanol to help lower emissions.
 Ethanol is particularly bad for outboard motors because it absorbs water.
-That means gas that sits in your fuel tank for a long time can carry corrosive moisture through your fuel system, damage the carburetor, cause starting problems and poor performance.
+That means gas that sits in your fuel tank for a long time can carry corrosive moisture throughout your fuel system, damage the carburetor, and cause starting problems and poor performance.

-A recent Practical Sailor report states:
+A recent Practical Sailor report stated: